simondean/puppet-iis/README.md

 - Puppet installed via the Windows Installer
 - IIS installed

+The module works with IIS 7 and 7.5.
+It does not work with IIS 6 or earlier as those versions of IIS did not include the appcmd tool.

 ## Example Usage

 1. Copy the modules\iis directory into C:\ProgramData\PuppetLabs\puppet\etc\modules, so that you have a C:\ProgramData\PuppetLabs\puppet\etc\modules\iis directory.